 The wearing of graduated compression socks or stockings (or leg sleeves and/or arm sleeves) is recognised as being an effective method of countering swelling caused by oedema.

 What are Varicose Veins?

-Varicose Veins are caused by the blood in veins (usually, but not always) from lower limbs of the body failing to flow back to heart because of the poor or damaged condition of the leaflet valves in the veins (valvular incompetence), exacerbated by standing, sitting or maintaining a particular position for a long period of time.
+Varicose Veins are caused by the blood in veins (usually, but not always) from lower limbs of the body failing to flow back to the heart because of the poor or damaged condition of the leaflet valves in the veins (valvular incompetence), exacerbated by standing, sitting or maintaining a particular position for a long period of time.
 Pregnancy can also initiate varicose veins to develop.
 The blood remaining in the veins causes swelling and is known as “varicose”.
-Usually the superficial veins will be noticeable at first, often referred to ‘spider veins’.
+Usually, the superficial veins will be noticeable at first, often referred to ‘spider veins’.
 Larger varicose veins cause noticeable swelling under the skin.